-The Americas Division is responsible for political relations with 35 states on the American continent from Alaska to Tierra del Fuego, including the Caribbean.
-Its main task is to coordinate Swiss interests in the countries of this region.
+The Americas Division is responsible for bilateral relations with 35 states on the American continent from Alaska to Tierra del Fuego, including the Caribbean.
+Its main task is to coordinate Swiss policy towards these countries.

-The Division is in regular contact with Switzerland's representations in the countries concerned (embassies, consulates general, consulates, honorary consulates, Swiss liaison and programme offices).
+The division is in regular contact with Switzerland's representations in the countries concerned (embassies, consulates general, consulates, honorary consulates, Swiss liaison and programme offices).
 It plays an active role in determining and implementing bilateral foreign policy.
-It regularly analyses and monitors current events and the development of the political, economic and humanitarian situation on the American continent.
+It analyses and monitors current events on an ongoing basis and the development of the political, economic and social situation on the American continent.
 Its main activities include:

-development of policy positions and implementation of Swiss foreign policy at bilateral level in consultation with Switzerland's diplomatic representations in the countries concerned and the 16 embassies of these states in Bern;
+- development of policy positions and implementation of Swiss foreign policy at bilateral level in consultation with Switzerland's diplomatic representations in the countries concerned and the embassies of these states in Switzerland;

-organisation, preparation and follow-up of trips abroad by the Head of the FDFA and the State Secretary; development of dossiers in preparation of trips abroad by the President of the Swiss Confederation and by other Heads of Department;
+- organisation, preparation and follow-up of trips abroad by the head and state secretary of the FDFA; development of dossiers in preparation of trips abroad by the president of the Swiss Confederation and by other heads of department;

-preparation of visits by foreign delegations to the Head of the FDFA and the State Secretary;
+- preparation of visits by foreign delegations to the head and state secretary of the FDFA; input for other high-level visits to Switzerland;

 Three priorities should be mentioned in this context:

-Regional Coordination North and Central America is responsible for Switzerland's bilateral relations with the US, Canada, Mexico, the Central American states and the states of the Caribbean.
-The US occupies a commanding position in this regard as it is by far Switzerland's most important partner outside Europe.
-This applies both to economic relations and to Switzerland's international and multilateral activities.
-Political consultations with the US take place on an annual basis.
-Switzerland also seeks regular contact with American interlocutors in the margins of multilateral events.
-Switzerland also has regular political contacts with Canada and Mexico, which are both members of the G20.
+North and Central America Regional Coordination is responsible for Switzerland's bilateral relations with the United States, Canada, Mexico, the Central American states and the states of the Caribbean.
+The United States occupies a commanding position in this regard as it is by far Switzerland's most important partner outside Europe, particularly in terms of the economy and research.
+Political consultations with the United States take place on an annual basis.
+Switzerland also seeks regular contact with American interlocutors in the margins of multilateral events and has regular political contacts with Canada and Mexico, which are both members of the G20.
 These two countries are important partners for Switzerland as regards economic relations and cooperation in multilateral forums.
-In the Caribbean the main focus is on Cuba and Haiti, where Switzerland runs a substantial cooperation and reconstruction programme
+In the Caribbean the main focus is on Cuba and Haiti, where Switzerland runs a substantial cooperation and reconstruction programme.

-South America Regional Coordination is responsible for Switzerland’s bilateral relations with 12 countries in South America (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela) and the five southern countries in the Lesser Antilles.
-It also coordinates federal policy on these countries.
+South America Regional Coordination is responsible for Switzerland’s bilateral relations with the countries in the region and for coordinating federal policy on these countries.
 With a total of nine embassies, Switzerland has an extensive network of diplomatic relations in South America.
 Switzerland's close and diverse bilateral relations, as well as major investments, reflect its strong historical ties with the region (Swiss migration in the 19th and 20th centuries).
-Switzerland cultivates regular political contact with Brazil (BRICS and G20), Argentina (G20), as well as Colombia, Chile and Peru (together with Mexico, these three countries make up the Pacific Alliance, in which Switzerland has observer status).
-Development cooperation efforts focus on Colombia (SECO, SDC, HSD), Bolivia (SDC) and Peru as regional hubs of two of the SDC’s Global Programme Divisions: Water, and Climate Change and Environment.
+Switzerland maintains regular political contact with Brazil (BRICS and G20), Argentina (G20), as well as Colombia, Chile and Peru (together with Mexico, these three countries make up the Pacific Alliance, in which Switzerland has observer status).
+Development cooperation efforts focus on Colombia (SECO, SDC, HSD), Bolivia (SDC) and Peru (SECO, SDC).

 Foreign Interests Service

 The Foreign Interests Service manages a number of protecting power mandates.
-For example, it represents the interests of the US in Iran, of Iran in Egypt, of Russia in Georgia, and of Georgia in Russia.
+For example, it represents the interests of the United States in Iran, Russia in Georgia, and Georgia in Russia.
 Switzerland's safeguarding of the interests of the US in Iran is based on a comprehensive (consular and diplomatic) mandate.
-The remaining mandates are more formal.
-Local matters are handled by the foreign interest sections of the embassies in the countries concerned and by their own personnel.
+The mandates for Russia and Georgia are handled locally by the foreign interest sections of the embassies in the countries concerned and by their own personnel.
 These foreign interest sections are placed under Swiss protecting power under international law.

-Switzerland's mandate for the US and Iran goes back to the hostage crisis of 1980.
-Since then, all consular matters, with the exception of visas, for American citizens visiting or residing in Iran, e.g. passport applications, changes in civil status, social insurance, consular protection and notarial services, have been looked after by the American Interests Section of the Swiss Embassy in Tehran and the Foreign Interests Service within the Federal Department of Foreign Affairs in Bern.
-The latter also acts as a liaison office to the American Embassy in Bern
+Switzerland's mandate for the United States and Iran goes back to the hostage crisis of 1980.
+Since then, all consular matters, with the exception of visas, for American citizens visiting or residing in Iran (e.g. passport applications, changes in civil status, social insurance, consular protection and notarial services) have been looked after by the United States Interests Section in Tehran operating under the Swiss embassy and the Foreign Interests Service at head office in Bern, which also acts as a liaison office to the United States embassy in Bern.